H1B Visa

 H-1B and Permanent Immigration

-Despite all its advantages, the H-1B visa is still just a temporary measure to gain employment in the USA.
+Despite all its advantages, the H-1B visa is a temporary measure to gain employment in the USA.
 Once it expires, you must return home.
-However, the H-1B visa can be a fantastic stepping stone that can help you to get hold of a Green Card.
+However, the H-1B visa can be a fantastic stepping stone to help you get a Green Card.

 What is a Green Card?

-The Green Card is the most important document for anybody that wants to immigrate to the USA.
+The Green Card is the most essential document for anyone wanting to immigrate to the USA.
 It allows them to live and work anywhere in the USA.
-Furthermore, after three to five years as a permanent resident, they can begin the application process for US citizenship.
+Furthermore, after three to five years as permanent residents, they can begin applying for US citizenship.

-Getting hold of a Green Card will come at a cost.
-As an applicant from within the USA, the exact fee you will have to pay depends on your exact circumstances.
+Getting a Green Card will come at a cost.
+As an applicant from within the USA, the exact fee you must pay depends on your circumstances.
 However, you can expect it to run into the thousands.

 The Process to Transfer from H1-B to Green Card